Cavetown: 2012–2015: YouTube and Bandcamp

 Skinner began his YouTube channel in November 2012 and uploaded his first video, an original song named "Haunted Lullaby", in October 2013.
-The first song Skinner wrote and recorded was "Rain" in 2013.
 Soon after, Skinner began releasing music to Bandcamp with his first album, Everything Is Made of Clouds, at the age of 14.
 He released Gd Vibes, Nervous Friends // Pt.
 1, Balance (as brother) and Everything is Made of Stars on Bandcamp over the following two years.
 Critics expressed that he felt "the acceptance of ignorance" on Gd Vibes.
 Skinner released his debut single "This is Home" in August 2015, before releasing his debut self-titled album in November 2015.
 Critics described the album Cavetown as "an eclectic mix of acoustic and electronic".
 Skinner continued to publish covers of songs onto his YouTube channel from artists such as Pinegrove, Twenty One Pilots and Joji.

 2016–2018: 16/04/16 and Lemon Boy

 In 2016, Skinner released his second studio album, 16/04/16.
 The album includes a mix of "warm, melodic bedroom pop" and "lo-fi indie rock".
 The album was dedicated to his childhood friend, Jack Graham, who died of leukaemia on the album's titular date.
 60% of the album's proceeds were donated to Cancer Research UK.